 Barn Hack – Make Your Own Horse Grooming Wipes

-- It’s all fine and good to use baby wipes for barn and horse things, but I have some ideas on how you can get creative!
+It’s all fine and good to use baby wipes for barn and horse things, but I have some ideas on how you can get creative!
 It’s also a nice idea to use sustainable items that can be reused.
-Some “recipes” and ingredients to collect for all of your barn needs:
+Get creative and make your own horse grooming wipes.

 - Existing baby wipe box or package.
 The boxes are a bit more user-friendly.